Shanmukh459/Password-generator/README.md

 - These days we find in almost all the websites whenever we sign up they have a suggested password option which gives a strong password suggestion.
 - I tried to recreate this option where on pressing a button two random strong passwords are generated.

+## Features

+- This application gives the users to enter the desired length of the password.
+- Upon generation, if user clicks on a password it will be automatically copied to clipboard.

+## Tech

+- HTML
+- CSS
-- Tech used: HTML, CSS, JavaScript
+- JavaScript

+## Deployment

-- Deployed at:
+-

 Screeshots of the application: